angular/angular/modules/angular2/docs/core/10_view.md

 ```

 Each View can have zero or more ViewPorts.
 By inserting and removing child Views to and from the
 ViewContainers, the application can mutate the DOM structure to any desirable state.
-A View contain
+A View may contain
-individual nodes or complex DOM structure.
+individual nodes or a complex DOM structure.
 The insertion points for the child Views, known as
 ViewContainers, contain a DOM element which acts as an anchor.
 The anchor is either a `template` or
 a `script` element depending on your browser.
 It is used to identify where the child Views will be
 inserted.